weikunhan/persoanl-website/source/blogs/papers_reading/using_spixelfcn_to_generate_the_distinctive_superpixels/index.md

 In this paper:

 * The author first proposed a method to generate superpixels with a fully convolutional network.
 According to experimental results, their approach is comparable to state-of-the-art superpixel segmentation performance.
-At the same time, the superpixels generation speed is 50fps.
+Besides, the superpixels generation speed is 50fps, which is faster than the previous research study.
 * The author second developed an architecture for dense prediction tasks based on predicted superpixels, which can boost the performance to generate high-resolution outputs.
 The architecture is combined with a  superpixels generation into popular network architecture for stereo matching.
 In this way, it helps improve disparity estimation accuracy.

 在这篇论文：